Welcome to Spin the Windrose!

 Returning to the UK for a third time, I settled into a new job quickly, and the appeal of long-term travel began to wain.
 I was finished with staying in budget hostels and moving destination every few days.
 I had loved living in New Zealand, but long-term travelling had lost its appeal.

 Then I met Isaac.
-We shared the same love for travel, without having to be abroad all the time.
-After some incredible trips abroad to Ireland, Norway, France, and Bali together, we bought our house a year later in my hometown – the very place I always thought I wanted to escape from.
+We share the same love for travel and the outdoors.
+After some incredible trips abroad to Ireland, Norway, France, and Bali together, we bought our first house together a year later.
+We live in my hometown – the very place I always thought I wanted to escape from.

-Now, Isaac and I travel as much as our annual leave and salaries allow, either from our own pocket or from opportunities from Spin the Windrose.
+Now, Isaac and I travel as much as our annual leave and salaries allow, either from our own pocket, or working with tourism boards and brands through this blog.
 I live a very busy and full life; if I’m not working, I’ll be at the gym, walking the dogs, seeing friends, or creating content for Spin the Windrose.
 Weekends are spent in my vegetable garden or hiking in the hills.

 Then people I didn’t know started reading my blog and thanked me for recounting my stories – particularly when I moved to New Zealand on a Working Holiday Visa.
 From then I decided to revamp it, studied a lot of blogging techniques, and began to earn an income from my site.

-I started out with the goal of inspiring people to travel – to get out there and see the beautiful world we live in.
-Everything was about how cheap I could do it and how long for.
 Since then, my goal has changed alongside my lifestyle choices.
-Whilst I still travel as much as I can, I’m much more conscious of the impact that my movements around the globe, and my daily habits, have on the planet.
+Whilst I still travel as much as I can, I’m much more conscious of the impact that my movements around the globe, and my daily habits have on the planet.

 After exhausting all variations of travel/ nomad/ wandering/ adventure-style names, I somehow stumbled upon the word ‘windrose’.
 It’s technically two words but I think it looks better as one.